bcgov/biohubbc/README.md

 ### Windows

+_Note: there are 2 mutually exclusive modes that Docker Desktop supports on Windows: Hyper-V or WSL2.
+You should be able to run the application in either mode, but this documentation was only written with instructions for Hyper-V. See https://code.visualstudio.com/blogs/2020/03/02/docker-in-wsl2 for possible instructions on using Docker Desktop in WSL2._

 If prompted, install Docker using Hyper-V (not WSL 2)

 ### Grant Docker access to your local folders

-This setup for biohub uses volumes to support live reload.
+This setup uses volumes to support live reload.
-To leverage live reload you will need to ensure Docker is running using Hyper-V (not the WSL2 engine).
+Ensure Docker Desktop has access to your file system so that it can detect file changes and trigger live reload.

 #### MacOS